kprussing/website/_drafts/resume-workshops.markdown

 make.
 Update my voice mail.
 Add comments about using `git` and `svn`.
 Make sure to talk about team work done with group on urban scene.

+Edit 2014-11-28:
+This is simply a check to see if I can edit on <GitHub.com> directly.